cangyu/Milestone/README.md

 Course project for Data Structure.
 Containers like ***vector, list, deque, stack, queue, priority\_queue, map*** and ***unordered\_map*** were implemented.
 Also, some generic algorithms like ***sort, list\_sort*** and ***make\_heap*** were done at last.
-All the code were checked using valgrind to ensure that there's no memory leak.
-Suggestions are welcom!
+All the code were checked with valgrind to ensure that there's no memory leak.
+Suggestions are welcome!

 ## Implementation details
 ###vector